BC Rail Reporting marks: PGE, BCOL, BCIT

 Reorganization of BCR led to yet another name change in 1984.
 Following restructuring, the railway became known as BC Rail.
 That same year the railway made another acquisition, the British Columbia Harbours Board Railway, that later became a hotbed of controversy.
-Harbours Board was a strategically important short line that gave CN, the CPR and Burlington Vermont (later BNSF) access to the Roberts Bank Terminal, a huge coal shipping facility.
+Harbours Board was a strategically important short line that gave CN, the CPR and Burlington Northern (later BNSF) access to the Roberts Bank Terminal, a huge coal shipping facility.

 By the early 1990s, BC Rail was in serious difficulty.
 Failed expansions combined with reduced subsidies and money-losing contractual obligations led to massive increases in the railway's debt load.
 The railway attempted to turn things around by branching out into shipping.
 However the closure of several mines resulted in a further loss of revenue and by 2003, the railway was forced to sell the bulk of its shipping operations with the exception of the Vancouver Wharves.

 Passenger service was never a large part of BC Rail's operations.
 Service cutbacks actually started back in the 1960s.
 In 2002, passenger service was completely cancelled along with the popular excursion services including the Royal Hudson.
 The excursion services were later leased to a private operator with the exception of the Royal Hudson which is now operated as a heritage railway by a non-profit group, the West Coast Railway Association.